 Those looking for the first job know how important it is to prepare a good resume.
-Despite the common argument that an entry level resume allows very little space for any manouver due to the lack of experience, almost all of them look the same.
-Therefore, some say it doesn't make sense to work hard to write an effective resume for entry level positions.
+Despite the common argument that an entry-level resume allows very little space for any maneuver due to the lack of experience, almost all of them look the same.
+Therefore, some say it doesn't make sense to work hard to write an effective resume for entry-level positions.
 First of all, there is always room for adjustments.
 And secondly, lack of experience is never a good excuse for submitting a generic resume.
-It is especially true for those who are interested in entry level jobs/internships available at the top companies.
+It is especially true for those who are interested in entry-level jobs/internships available at the top companies.
 If you have to develop such a resume, the chances are pretty high that you don't know a thing about effective resume writing.
 If that is the case then you can count yourself lucky - below you will find some insightful tips that should get you going.
 You can always order our writing services if you don't have time to do it yourself but if you do then here are some of the things you should know.

 Components of an Entry-Level Resume